gered/aging-session/README.md

 Here is the original [aging-session](https://github.com/kirasystems/aging-session) repository that this is forked from.
 This fork is based off of version 0.3.1.
 Subsequent versions added extra complexity which I do not want in this fork.

+I will be updating this repository with little tweaks and enhancements here and there, but for the most part intend to keep it nice and simple as it was originally.

 ### Rationale

 The current version of aging-session by Kira Systems became somewhat complicated over the past few years with all these